opendatasoft/ods-documentation/source/publishing_data/04_configuring_a_source/connectors/rdf.rst

 RDF files
 =========

-You can use a RDF (.rdf) file as a data source.
+You can use a RDF (.rdf) file as a source.

 This platform creates records from an arbitrary RDF structure by converting all elements at a specific depth (optionally filtered by tag) to a set of records.
 For each element converted to a record, attributes, enclosed tags, and content are converted to fields.